sebivenlo/sebidao/README.md

 It does not use postgreSQL features per se, but it is only tested with postgreSQL.

 This DAO is a work in progress.
-It supports the basic CRUD operations in a generic withn little help of the user-programmer.
+It supports the basic CRUD operations plus a few extras in a generic way, with a little help of the user-programmer.

-The only required helper class to an entity say student is any mapper, like StudentMapper, which knows enough of the student class to take a student instance apart in an array of objects and do the reverse.
+The only required helper class to an entity say student is any mapper, like StudentMapper, which knows enough of the student class to take a student instance apart in an array of objects and do the reverse, using a constructor that is assumed (we said opinionated) an all args constructor that take parameters in field declaration order.

-The Student class would probably be friendly and lend a helping hand to the Mapper by providing just such methods, but only package private, mind you.
-That will do the work.
+The Student class would probably be friendly and lend a helping hand to the Mapper by providing just such method and constructor, but only package private, mind you.
+That will do.

 The javadoc can be found at the [Fontys Venlo Javabits website](https://javabits.fontysvenlo.org/) under [Sebi DAO javadoc](https://javabits.fontysvenlo.org/sebidao/apidocs/index.html)